 I was a little worried that the terraced viewing area in Central Park would be overcrowded, but guests did a great job observing social distancing on Mardi Gras’ opening night.
 I was even able to secure an ideal center spot only five minutes before showtime.

-Currently, Cinematic Celebration is scheduled to be shown on Saturday, February 13.
-Keep an eye on Universal Orlando’s show times calendar for additional future performances, or just watch our video of the complete show (available in 4K HDR if you have the proper equipment) from the comfort of your couch:
+Currently, Cinematic Celebration is only showing on weekends.
+To avoid disappointment check your Universal smartphone app to see if a performance is scheduled during your visit, or watch our video of the complete show (available in 4K HDR if you have the proper equipment) from the comfort of your couch:

 For all there is to see and do at Universal Orlando, check out The Unofficial Guide to Universal Orlando.
 If you enjoyed this post, please subscribe to our YouTube channel and sign up for our newsletter here.
 Be sure to follow us on Twitter, Facebook, Instagram, and YouTube.